Understanding Equitable Distribution in Divorce

 Before dividing assets, it's essential to distinguish between marital and separate property:

-Marital Property: Assets and debts acquired during the marriage, regardless of whose name is on the title.
+Marital Property: This includes assets and debts acquired during the marriage, regardless of whose name is on the title.

-Separate Property: Assets owned before the marriage or acquired by gift or inheritance during the marriage, typically not subject to division.
+Separate Property: This refers to assets owned before the marriage or acquired by gift or inheritance during the marriage.
+Typically, these assets are not subject to division.

-However, increases in value of separate property during the marriage may be considered marital property.
+It is crucial to note that increases in the value of separate property during the marriage may be considered marital property.

 Factors Considered in Equitable Distribution